clarafu/envstruct/README.md

 | Settings      | Desciptions
 | ------------- |-------------
 | Prefix        | Optional and if set, is used as the prefix to any environment variable fetching.
 For example, if we are fetching env string `FIELD1` and we have prefix set to `BAR`, then `BAR_FIELD1` will be used to fetch the environment variable.
 | TagName       | Used for fetching the tag value from the field.
+A built up string using this tag value will be used to fetch the environment variable.
+Can be placed on a struct or field.
 | Delimiter     | Used as the separater for multiple values within a struct or map.
 It is defaulted to a comma `,`.
 It is used so that in the environment variable, there can exist slices such as `PREFIX_FIELD=foo,bar`.
 | Unmarshaler   | Used to unmarshal the string into the field types.
 For example, you can pass in a `yaml` or `json` unmarshaler.
+| OverrideName  | Optional and if set, is used to fetch the tag value from the field that will be used to fetch the environment variable.
+It is used to override the string built using the `TagName`.
+The tag value from `OverrideName` will be used directly and will not be modified with upper casing, prefixing or attaching nested struct tag values.

 Then you call `FetchEnv` off of `envstruct`.